NeverEverTM/Aphid-Festival-Resort/documentation/Aphid Festival Resort/Development Log.md

 # [Pending Issues]

 - game intro Project Color lacks polish, it requires a bright white flash transition into full logo and motted bg, with small jingle
+- commands to change money, spawn aphids, change time and print a dialogue line

 - Update UI elements to use higher resolution art
 - Pause menu button does not play a sound [DONE]